Sanicula crassicaulis

-Sanicula crassicaulis is a species of flowering plant in the family Apiaceae known by the common names Pacific blacksnakeroot and Pacific sanicle.
-It is native to the west coast of North America from British Columbia to Baja California, where it can be found in many types of habitat, including mountain slopes, grassland, and woodlands.
+Sanicula crassicaulis is a species of flowering plant in the family Apiaceae known by the common names Pacific black-snakeroot and Pacific sanicle.

+Description

 It is a perennial herb producing a thick stem up to 1.2 meters tall from a taproot.
-The leaves have blades up to 12 centimeters long which are divided into a few deep lobes and edged with small teeth.
-The inflorescence is made up of one or more heads of bisexual and male-only flowers with tiny, curving, yellow petals.
+The leaves have blades up to 13 centimeters long which are divided into a few deep lobes and edged with small teeth.
+The inflorescence is made up of one or more heads of bisexual and male-only flowers with tiny, curving, yellow petals (var. tripartita flowers may range from yellow, brown, or purple).
 Each head has approximately five leaflike, lance-shaped bracts at its base.
 The rounded fruits are a few millimeters long, covered in curving prickles, and borne in small clusters.

+Distribution and habitat

+Sanicula crassicaulis has an amphitropical distribution and is native to the west coast of North America and southern South America.

+In North America, it ranges from British Columbia to Baja California, where it can be found in many types of habitat, including mountain slopes, grassland, and woodlands.
+In South America, it ranges from Coquimbo Region to Los Lagos Region in Chile, and Chubut Province, Neuquén Province, and Mendoza Province in Argentina.
+It is also introduced to the Juan Fernández Islands, where it is invasive.